umeshbsa/android-project-architecture-diagram/README.md

 **9. Upload Image**

-     Do not uload with user data and image at same time.<br/>
+     * Do not uload with user data and image at same time.
-     Use two api first upload user data and then upload image but do not show progress bar.<br/>
+     * Use two api first upload user data and then upload image but do not show progress bar.
-     If you want ot best practice show notification bar when upload image
+     * If you want to best practice show notification bar when upload image.

 **10. Use ProgressBar in BaseActivity**
 ```java